Long-Term Lease in Thailand

 Restrictions and Hazards of the long-term lease in Thailand

-Despite its advantages, a long-term lease in Thailand inherently have certain constraints.
-According to Thai law, any lease exceeding 30 years is mechanically shortened to this legal limit, irrespective of contractual terms.
-Consequently, investors must astutely structure their agreements to accommodate lease renewal and ensure continued land access beyond the initial term.
+Despite its advantages, a long-term lease in Thailand inherently has certain constraints.
+Thai law mechanically shortens any lease that exceeds 30 years to this legal limit, irrespective of contractual terms.
+Consequently, investors must carefully structure their agreements to accommodate lease renewal and ensure continued land access beyond the initial term.

 Renewal clauses in long-term leases are not unconditionally binding.
-The Supreme Court ruling elucidated that automatic renewal clauses are not legally enforceable, signifying that each renewal necessitates a new contract and re-registration.
-Without a legally binding renewal mechanism, renters may confront uncertainty regarding their long-term property rights.
+The Supreme Court ruling clarified that automatic renewal clauses are not legally enforceable, which means that parties must execute a new contract and complete re-registration for each renewal.
+Without a legally binding renewal mechanism, renters may face uncertainty regarding their long-term property rights.

-An additional constraint is the lack of ownership rights.
-Unlike outright ownership, lessees do not possess direct ownership of the land, meaning they are subject to the conditions imposed by the lessor.
-Lease agreements may also be subject to specific taxes, including withholding tax and specific business tax, depending on the property type and lease structure.
+Another constraint is the lack of ownership rights.
+Unlike outright ownership, lessees do not hold direct ownership of the land, which means that the lessor imposes conditions on them.
+Lease agreements may also trigger specific taxes, including withholding tax and specific business tax, depending on the property type and lease structure.

-Furthermore, rented properties may face marketability issues.
-Compared to outright properties, leased assets typically have lower resale value due to the fixed lease term and potential renewal ambiguity.
+Furthermore, rented properties may present marketability issues.
+Compared to outright properties, leased assets typically carry lower resale value due to the fixed lease term and potential renewal ambiguity.
 This can make it more difficult to attract future buyers or investors.

 Key Considerations for Drafting Long-Term Lease in Thailand